drewm27/speakerrankings/extreme-size-pages/Altec+Lansing+AL500.md

 share-description: "The Altec Lansing AL500 ranks #47 out of 48 total Party Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Altec Lansing AL500 ranks #47 out of 48 total [Party Size Portable Bluetooth Speakers](/extreme-size/).
+The Altec Lansing AL500 ranks #47 out of 48 total [Party Size Portable Bluetooth Speakers](/extreme-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #47 Altec Lansing AL500: $200
 - Negatives: Not very deep bass